-Dear Mr. President,
+Dear Mr. Prime Minister:

-The Jesuits of the United States are deeply troubled by the situation in Haiti which has taken on unprecedented dimensions.
+The Jesuits of Canada are deeply troubled by the situation in Haiti which has taken on unprecedented dimensions.
 What is needed at this time is not another foreign military intervention, but a Haitian-led solution.
 We urge you to work with community-based organizations to help Haitians rebuild trustworthy public institutions and a sustainable peace rooted in human rights and self-determination.